 The most effective EAA supplement for muscle growth will have all the EAAs and roughly parallel the requirements cited above.
 However, alternative formulations may be “best” in different situations.
 For example, while a high proportion of leucine may be best for older individuals with heart failure, a disproportionate amount of leucine may not be needed by a young athlete after a resistance workout.
 This is because the resistance workout will activate mTOR and associated molecules, and if the proportion of leucine is in line with the composition of muscle protein (around 23%), then relatively more of all the other EAAs needed to produce complete protein can be included in the supplement.

 Even the optimal formulation for exercise might vary, depending on when the supplement is consumed and the type of exercise.
-For example, endurance training causes a selective increase in leucine oxidation, in which case a high-leucine supplement would be optimal following exercise.
+For example, endurance training causes a selective increase in leucine oxidation, in which case a supplement high in leucine would be optimal as a post-workout supplement following exercise to speed up muscle recovery.

-If the EAA supplement is meant to be consumed before exercise, it may be formulated to optimize the concentrations of neurotransmitter precursor availability in addition to providing EAAs for muscle protein synthesis.
+If the EAA supplement is meant to be consumed as a pre-workout supplement for exercise performance, it may be formulated to optimize the concentrations of neurotransmitter precursor availability in addition to providing EAAs for muscle protein synthesis.

-Regardless of the specific circumstance it is meant for, the “best” formulation will include all the EAAs.
+Regardless of the specific circumstance, it is meant for, the “best” formulation will include all the EAAs and not just the BCAAs or specific amino acids like beta-alanine or arginine.
 A complete formulation will more effectively stimulate the production of new muscle protein than any individual or sub-group of EAAs possibly can.